QuantiusBenignus/blurt/README.md

 ```
 ln -s /full/path/to/whisper.cpp/main $HOME/.local/bin/transcribe
 ```
+* The extension can then be installed either from https://extensions.gnome.org/extension/6742/blurt/ with one-click install, or manually by clonning this repository (or just grabbing the zip archive).
- * If you are installing the Blurt GNOME extension manually, place the extracted folder `blurt@quantiousbenignus.local` into `$HOME/.local/share/gnome-shell/extensions` and enable it from your `Extensions` system app or from the command line with
+If you are installing the Blurt GNOME extension manually, place the extracted folder `blurt@quantiousbenignus.local` into `$HOME/.local/share/gnome-shell/extensions` and enable it from your `Extensions` system app or from the command line with
 ```
 gnome-extensions enable blurt@quantiusbenignus.local
 ```